Basic Guide To Building/Hosting A Personal Website

 Ah, yes, javascript.
 The naked mole rat of web development.
 JavaScript is usually taught after HTML and CSS, which is strange because you pretty never use it unless your working with frameworks.

-Unless you're doing something extremely advanced I don't recommend it.
-Personal sites should should be written in HTML/CSS and that's it.
 Online video games, large online e-commerce sites, and online interactive tools, are the exception.
-The JavaScript that IS actually useful is usually used for managing user accounts, handling authentication, or interacting with databases.
-Things that most people who are building personal sites for themselves won't need to do.
-JavaScript frameworks are also a bit annoying to get use to.
+The JavaScript that is actually useful is Server Side JavaScript and it's usually used for managing user accounts, handling authentication, and/or interacting with databases.

 JavaScript Frameworks